Hickson & Welch

 Hickson & Welch was a British chemicals company based in Castleford.
+Whilst the firm was operating in Castleford, it was beset by three separate explosions in 1926, 1930, and 1992.
+The company was sold to Arch Chemicals in 2000, and the site was closed six years later.
+At one point during the 20th century, it was the UK's largest producer of DDT.

 History

 Ernest Hickson had founded a company in 1893 to introduce sulphur black (a sulphur dye) to the British cotton industry.
 In 1915 Hickson & Partners Ltd was founded.

 Foundation

 In 1931 Hickson & Welch Ltd was founded, from the site that had been destroyed in 1930.

 From 1944 the company made DDT, becoming the UK's largest manufacturer.

 Hickson and Welch (Holdings) Ltd was incorporated on 28 September 1951.
 It made dyestuffs, DDT (pesticide), and timber preservatives.
 It had the subsidiaries Hickson & Welch Ltd, and Hickson's Timber Impregnation Co.
 (G.B.)
 Ltd. The timber subsidiary had been founded on 25 October 1946.
 The timber preservative contained dinitrophenol, and was marketed as Triolith, Tanalith and Pyrolith.
 Pyrolith contained a flame-proofing agent.

 Public company

 It became a public company on 30 November 1951.
 The company became known as Hickson International from 1985.
+Bernard Hickson was chairman and managing director in the 1950s until 1968.

 In August 1991 it sold William Blythe of Lancashire for £23 million to Holliday of Huddersfield.

 It bought Angus Fine Chemicals for £22.3 million in July 1992.